Is your home ready to survive winter?

 point-v02-5

 Snow and ice can be really hard on trees.
-If you’ve lived through an ice storm you know that.
-Falling limbs are dangerous, can cause significant property damage and can cut off your electrical power supply – sometimes for days or weeks.
-If you live in a new subdivision with those little saplings that your builder or municipality planted, then you’re probably OK.
-But if you have medium to large sized mature trees on your property, then having them inspected by a certified arborist can be the best thing you can do to protect your family, friends and neighbours and prevent serious property damage.
+Falling limbs are dangerous, and can cause significant property damage and also can cut off your electrical power supply.
+Having your trees inspected by a certified arborist can be the best thing you can do to protect your home and those of your neighbours and prevent serious property damage.

 point-v02-6